Deploy a Java application with Quarkus on an Azure Kubernetes Service cluster

 Create an Azure Container Registry instance

 Because Quarkus is a cloud native technology, it has built-in support for creating containers that run in Kubernetes.
 Kubernetes is entirely dependent on having a container registry from which it finds the container images to run.
-AKS has built-in support for Azure Container Registry (ACR).
+AKS has built-in support for Azure Container Registry.

-Use the az acr create command to create the ACR instance.
-The following example creates an ACR instance named with the value of your environment variable ${REGISTRY_NAME}
+Use the az acr create command to create the container registry instance.
+The following example creates a container registry instance named with the value of your environment variable ${REGISTRY_NAME}

 :